saurav1004/saurav1004/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Machine Learning for Databases.
-- 🌱 I’m currently learning about Postgres internals, LLMOps and Deep Reinforcement Learning.
+- 🌱 I’m currently teaching myself `Postgres internals`, `LLMOps` and `Deep Reinforcement Learning`.
-- 🤔 I’m looking for help with Quantum Computing, Economics and Math
+- 🤔 I’m looking for help with Quantum Computing, Economics and Math.
 - 💻 I have a crazy fascination towards single board PCs, folk music and solo travel.
 - 🖋️ Find my writings and curations at www.sauravpanigrahi.com